cpinnix/commanderpowerlevel/README.md

 ##### 7

-Commanders in the sevens should be the top of casual builds.
-These commanders should:
+Commanders at Commander Level 7 should represent the peak of casual builds.
+These commanders typically:

-- Be powerful but not overly scary in unoptimized pods.
+1. Are powerful but not too intimidating in unoptimized pods.
-- Usually facilitate interactions that can win the game before turn 8.
+2. Facilitate game-winning interactions, usually before turn 8.

 Examples: